behzad17/podcast-experts-backend/README.md

 # CONNECT (Find Experts For Podcasts)

-A web application for discovering, sharing, and managing  contact between podcasters and experts.This platform provides a convenient and reliable way for experts and specialists to connect with podcasters and content creators, built with Django (backend) and React (frontend), and deployed on Heroku.
+A web application for discovering, sharing, and managing contact between podcasters and experts.
+This platform provides a convenient and reliable way for experts and specialists to connect with podcasters and content creators, built with Django (backend) and React (frontend), and deployed on Heroku.

 ---